julianohcosta/julianohcosta/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on front-end development
-- 🌱 I’m currently learning JavaScript, Java, Kotlin C# and Python
+- 🌱 I’m currently learning JavaScript, TypeScript, Java, Kotlin C# and Python

   ##